kabirt7/postcode-api/README.md

 ```
 - I needed to specify the platform that my computer uses which was 'linux/arm64/v8.'
 It would be better if I used an env to define this.
 Need to add a subheading to my README with startup config for other uses.

+## 3rd December
+- I was wrong when I said it's localhost that the containers use to communicate with each other.
+They connect via a default network by referring to each other by the names set out in the docker-compose file
+- Hene, I removed the custom network that I added.
+This was redundant.
+- I've exposed my ports for each layer which apps such as React and Spring Boot can be accessed via the browser
+- MySQL can be accessed locally but only using somehthing like MySQL Workbench